gocodeup/homework/week_2/assignment_1.md

 __Title file: h2_wk2_p3.php__

-You will need to create a function called __listCars()__ that excepts an array parameter.
+You will need to create a function called __list_cars()__ that excepts an array parameter.
 The function should return each car in the array like the example in the output section.

 You have the following array: